Flight cancellation? Find out if you are entitled for compensation! Check for free with AirHelp if you are eligible to claim cash compensation.

 If you’d like to get even closer to the law, you can read the actual text of EC 261.
 And last but not least, here’s our man Scott with the basics of air passenger rights.

 These flight cancellation rights fall under the regulations for EU flight delay compensation.
-Consequently, they apply until the UK officially leaves the union in March 2019.
+Consequently, they apply until the UK officially leaves the union.

 Time will tell how this impacts the UK but until then, the regulations stated above are the current law.